robocasa/robocasa/README.md

 **(Mac users: prepend the "python" command with "mj": `mjpython ...`)**

 Please note the following:
-- If using keyboard: ensure the MuJoCo window isn't the "active" window, otherwise the MuJoCo viewer keybindings will interfere.
-Press a background window (eg. desktop) and then proceed with pressing key strokes.
+If using a keyboard, ensure the MuJoCo window isn't the "active" window; otherwise, the MuJoCo viewer keybindings will interfere.
+Press a background window (e.g., desktop), and then proceed with pressing keystrokes.
-- If using spacemouse: you may need to modify the product id to your appropriate model, setting `SPACEMOUSE_PRODUCT_ID` in `robocasa/macros_private.py`
+- If using spacemouse: you may need to modify the product ID to your appropriate model, setting `SPACEMOUSE_PRODUCT_ID` in `robocasa/macros_private.py`

 -------
 ## Key files